RyanParsley/zenAndTheArtOfFrontendDevelopment/slides.md

 Douglass Crockford, author of Javascript the good parts, mentioned "the abyss" in a presentation.
-And said No matter how salty/grumpy/cantacerious the dev... trust that they are an optimist because they keep diving into that abyss of uncertainty knowing they'll get back out.
+And said No matter how salty/grumpy/cantankerous the dev... trust that they are an optimist because they keep diving into that abyss of uncertainty knowing they'll get back out.

+---
+class: middle, center, title

+# Curiosity

+---

+> That’s the way the world keeps on happening.
+Be interested in it.

+???

+Curiosity is really important.

+It would be easy to paraphrase the narrator's stance as "If you want something done right, you have to do it yourself" but I feel the real take away should be "If something is important, you should strive to understand it."

 ---